payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        bankcode\
+        bankcode
         **mandatory**
       </td>

       <td>
         Each payment option is identified with a String unique bank code at PayU.
-The merchant must post this parameter with the corresponding payment option’s bank code value in it.
+The merchant must post this parameter with the corresponding payment option's bank code value in it.
 For more information, refer to [Card Type Codes and Supported Banks for Cards](doc:card-type-codes-and-supported-banks-for-cards)
       </td>

       <td>